yhirose/cpp-segmentlib/docs/design.md

 # Design Document

-This file documents only the current specification, matching the source code.
-Development history, reverted features, failed optimizations, and the reasoning behind decisions are in `docs/record.md`.

 ## 1. Overview

 A C++ **segmentation-only** word-segmentation library using the same "pointwise prediction" approach as KyTea / Vaporetto: an independent binary classification (split / do not split) at each character boundary.
 Unlike lattice + Viterbi minimum-cost methods (e.g. MeCab), it needs no dictionary cost design or dynamic programming.